NOTE 1 - NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Earnings (Loss) Per Share

 Basic earnings per share (EPS) are computed by dividing net loss applicable to common stock by the weighted average number of common shares outstanding.
 Diluted net loss per common share is computed by dividing the net loss applicable to common stock by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potential common shares consist of the incremental common shares issuable upon the exercise of stock options, stock warrants, convertible debt instruments, convertible preferred stock or other common stock equivalents.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
-At December 31, 2016 and 2015, outstanding warrants to purchase an aggregate of 24,858,346 and 609,340, respectively, shares of common stock and 4,294,730 and 734,047, respectively, shares of common stock issuable upon conversion of convertible debt and at December 31, 2016, 1,677,333 shares issuable upon conversion of Series A preferred stock were excluded from the computation of dilutive earnings per share because the inclusion would have been anti-dilutive.
+At December 31, 2017 and 2016, there were an aggregate of 25,216,332 and 710,238 outstanding warrants to purchase shares of common stock respectively; 0 and 122,707 shares of common stock issuable upon conversion of convertible debt respectively; and at December 31, 2017, 5,660,000 common shares were issuable upon conversion of Series B convertible preferred stock, all of which were excluded from the computation of dilutive earnings per share because their inclusion would have been anti-dilutive.

 The Company operates in one reportable segment.